hamwisk/AMDb/README.md

 ## License

-I haven’t decided on a license yet.
-If you have suggestions or guidance on this, I’d appreciate the input.
+AMDb is licensed under the MIT License.
+For more information, see the LICENSE file.

 ## Credits

-AMDb was developed solely by me, inspired by my dad's extensive movie collection.
-The project uses an SQL database, Qt for the GUI and dual-threading, with Python handling the backend.
-Key libraries include `os` and `sys`.
+AMDb was developed by the AMDb team, inspired by a passion for movies and efficient data management.
+The project uses an SQL database, Qt for the GUI, and Python for the backend.

 ---